javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 Filter behavior:

-- The `files` filter applies both to file traces and to the dependencies found within those files.
-If a file doesn't match the `files` filter, none of its dependencies will be printed, even if they match the `dependencies` filter.
+- The `files` filter applies both to file traces, and to the dependencies and rule violations found within those files.
+If a file doesn't match the `files` filter, none of its dependencies or rule violations will be printed, even if they match the `dependencies` filter.
 - If `files` is `undefined`, all file traces are eligible.
 - If `files` is an empty array, no file traces are printed.
 - If `dependencies` is `undefined`, all dependency traces are eligible.